 Because you provide your contact information when you set up the alert, inquiring banks often use your telephone number to contact you if someone, including you, is trying to open a new account in your name.
 This gives you the opportunity to confirm or deny that you applied for the account.

-Two Types of Fraud Alerts
+Three Types of Fraud Alerts

 There are three different types of fraud alerts that you can add to your credit reports at the three credit bureaus.